Pylons/pyramid_chameleon/docs/templates.rst

    Hello, world!

-If you'd rather use templates directly within a view callable (without the indirection of using a renderer), see :ref:`chameleon_text_module` for the API description.
+If you'd rather use templates directly within a view callable (without the indirection of using ``renderer`` in view configuration), see the functions in :mod:`pyramid.renderers` for APIs which allow you to render templates imperatively.

-See also :ref:`built_in_renderers` for more general information about renderers, including Chameleon text renderers.

 .. index::
    single: template renderer side effects